-Taking CD-20 targeting agents such as rituximab and obinutuzumab have been tied to an increased risk of severe COVID-19 in lymphoma patients.
-Patients with lymphoma may develop immune deficiency due to particular features of their disease or due to treatment with these medications, which can lead to increased incidence and increased severity of infections.
+Taking CD-20 targeting agents such as rituximab and obinutuzumab has been tied to an increased risk of severe COVID-19 in lymphoma patients.
+Patients with lymphoma may develop immune deficiency due to their disease or due to treatment with these medications, which can lead to increased incidence and severity of infections.

 COVID-19 VACCINATION FOR BLOOD CANCER PATIENTS AND SURVIVORS

 Yes!
 COVID-19 vaccines are safe and offer protection to the majority of blood cancer patients and survivors.
 However, since not everyone will get full protection, LLS recommends that blood cancer patients and survivors get vaccinated plus layer on additional protections like wearing masks and social distancing.

 The risk of serious illness from COVID-19 is high for people with blood cancer, so unless you have a true medical contraindication for the vaccine, which is very rare, LLS encourages you to stay up to date with COVID-19 (and all other) vaccines.